 A final examination is required of all degree candidates.
 This may include a written examination, an oral examination, or both.
 This examination will assess the candidate's familiarity with the content, knowledge, and the literature and assess the candidate's proficiency in oral and written communication.
 The purpose of the examination is to ensure that candidates have acquired the knowledge, skills, and dispositions expected of them.
 Candidates must take and pass the Comprehensive Examination two months before graduation.
 Students applying to take the Comprehensive Examination must be within six hours of completing course work.
-Application forms for the Graduate Comprehensive Examination may be obtained from the department.
-All candidates intending to take the Comprehensive Examination must enroll in ED 599.
+Application forms for the Graduate Comprehensive Examination must enroll in ED 599.